-Obviously, what also helps pacing is having focused, eager students but not too many of them.
+Obviously, what also helps pacing is having a controlled number of focused, eager students.
 With a class of about 10 to 15, it wasn’t impossible to make sure everyone was following.

 By the last session, people were bringing in their projects and devkits they had bought to play with.
-That was great!
-I feel incredibly fortunate to have had such an excellent audience.
+That was nifty!
+I’m incredibly fortunate to have had such an excellent audience.
 I’m super motivated to try this again, hopefully with improvements.